-- 1) GMD staff shall obtain the following information from and about the applicant and lender: - i.
-Verification of household income. - ii.
-Verification of other earnings, housing expenses, and assets. - iii.
-Verification of deposits with financial institutions. - iv.
-Verification of additional information, as necessary to determination eligibility. - v.
-Universal Residential Loan Application - vi.
-Sales Contract - vii.
+- 1. GMD staff shall obtain the following information from and about the applicant and lender: - a.
+Verification of household income. - b.
+Verification of other earnings, housing expenses, and assets. - c.
+Verification of deposits with financial institutions. - d.
+Verification of additional information, as necessary to determination eligibility. - e.
+Universal Residential Loan Application - f.
+Sales Contract - g.
 Appraisal